 How to find a mentor

 Reach out to any faculty in your residency who may have an interest in disaster medicine or emergency management.
-Physicians who sit on the emergency management committee have already identified themselves as someone interested in the field and will be able to network you with other physicians on a hospital, city and state level.
+Physicians who sit on the emergency management committee have already identified themselves as interested in the field and will be able to connect you with other physicians on a hospital, city and state level.
 Reach out to local EMS agencies as they are also often linked in with people who work in disaster medicine on a larger scale and can help find you mentors in your area of interest.
 Do not be afraid to use email as a way to find mentors.
 It never hurts to ask, as most senior members in the field are eager to help interested newcomers find their way.